BobbyCannon/Speedy/README.md

 Speedy is a simple easy to use Entity Framework unit testing framework, sync framework, and all around data framework.

+## todo

+- Should we have a different "date time" other than modified on, if B synced content newer than A but A data is older but just synced it will override B which should "win"?
+- bug: FilteredRepository is returning non-saved entities on entity relationship collections
+- todo: Add columns changed / modified to the "OnModified" method.
+- add ability to "SoftRemove" so the Remove can just set IsDeleted even if "PermantDelete is set"?
+- bug: Will database.CollectionChange blow up if we add and remove at the same time? woah.

 ### Setup an interface to describe your database

 ``` csharp